 Nothing specific mentioned of course: leave it to the CEO and the Mayor.

 The result was huge staff turnover, including the loss of all senior planning staff.
-Planning is of course a key function of Council, and proper assessments and decision making require expertise and a good knowledge of both the planning scheme and our Shire.
+Planning is of course a key function of Council, and proper assessments and decision making require expertise and a good knowledge of the planning scheme.
 As an indicator of the decline of the planning department, compare the treatment of two development applications, one at the beginning of the 2016 Council’s term, the other at the end.

 The first concerned a dwelling proposed for a property in the RCZ in North Warrandyte, involving a football field-sized clearing on ridgeline.
 Council officers recommended that the application be rejected.
 This was not to the liking of Council, so they ‘called it in’ and reversed the decision, in favour of the developer.
 Following objections and community-driven legal processes at VCAT and the Supreme Court the development was thwarted, effectively validating the officers’ recommendation.